How to get started in the project

 Sign up for Codeberg¶

 Project Elara operates much of its research & development on Codeberg, a repository of all our progress so far.
 We require that members set up an account so that they have easy access to our work.
 Start by using the link provided - make sure that you use an email so that you feel comfortable with being publicly-visible.
+For students, please do not use your school email, and make sure to use an email that you will continue to have access to after graduation.
+Once you have a Codeberg account, please share your Codeberg username with a Project Elara leader, who will then give you write permissions to our repositories.

 Installing Git¶